 The participant provides receipts for reimbursable activity -- primarily gas, parking, lodging, and meals.
 The sponsor will reimburse expenses that are incurred during the trial, and in some cases this can even include reimbursement for lost wages.
 If the latter is part of the compensation structure, this can mean that participants may be reimbursed at completely different rates from one another.

 This model is primarily meant to incentivize and support patients living farther away from the trial site.
 Participants keep track of their pre-approved study related costs, and later submit receipts in order to claim their reimbursements.

 Participants can earn a standardized hourly “wage” offered as compensation for their participation, or by reaching certain study milestones.
 This amount is based on the time and effort required of the participant.

-If you have enrolled in a clinical trial, you may have to revisit your payment records come tax season.
+While compensation can be minimal, in the form of reimbursements for expenses related to time and travel to participate in the study, there are many studies that offer additional payouts to incentivize participants to enroll or stay.
+If you have enrolled in a paid clinical trial, you may have to revisit your payment records come tax season.